Geodocs.dev

 "@type": "Answer",

-"text": "The Sony WH-1000XM5 offers the best combination of noise cancellation, sound quality, and battery life under $300."
+"text": "The Sony WH-1000XM5 offers a strong combination of noise cancellation, sound quality, and battery life under $300."

 }